section-engineering-education/engineering-education/articles/understanding-simulink-using-matlab/index.md

 ### Let's simulate!
 Let's start with a simple [sine wave](https://en.wikipedia.org/wiki/Sine_wave): `Y = 2sin(4x)`.

-In order to simulate a wave, you need to use the library browser to fetch the following:
+In order to simulate a wave, you'll need to use the library browser to fetch the following:
 - A Sin wave from Simulink > Sources > Sin wave.
 - A Scope to implement the wave from Simulink > Commonly used blocks.